justin830827/IoT-Analytics/Multiple Regression/readme.md

-This readme file is for the instructions to run the script properly.
+## Environment

-In order to run this script successfully, please download the Python 3 environment >= 3.7 and install the requirement of this project by the following command.
+This script has been tested on python 3.7.3, please at least python >= 3.6 to make sure the script run properly.
+Also, please install the required packages in the `requirements.txt` by run the following command.

 If your platform is Linux/MacOS
 ```
 pip3 install -r requirements.txt